 Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

+While one of the biggest mental hurdles for newcomers to triathlon is tackling the swim leg, even experienced athletes can be caught by surprise in the open water.
 Athlete fatalities at multisport events are actually not common when you take into account overall participation numbers.
 When they do occur, they receive considerable media attention.
 The open water swim has gained reputation as the most deadly leg of the triathlon.

 Some background stats